1. clinical/medical social workers

 6. telehealth RN

 Demand for nurses has been high for some time, even before telehealth services began their meteoric rise.
 But now, with digital services opening up accessible new avenues for care, nurses interested in working in this capacity will enjoy even greater job prospects.
-The duties of a telehealth nurse are similar to those nurses who work in a traditional in-person healthcare setting, just via a different medium, instead providing care and counseling to patients through the phone or online platforms.
+The duties of a telehealth nurse are similar to those who work in a traditional in-person healthcare setting, but they provide care and counseling to patients through the phone or online platforms.
+Telehealth RN salaries range from $61k to $101k depending on location and experience.

 degrees and certifications:

-• completion from an accredited program for nursing
+- completion of an accredited program for nursing